JohannesBorgqvist/symSys_1st_ODEs/TASK_LIST.md

+# TASK LIST FOR THE SYM_SYS PROJECT
-- [] Make sure code work for the general linear case,
+- [ ] Make sure code work for the general linear case,
 - [ ] Make the code work for the DBH model,
 - [ ] Add branches github,
 - [ ] Fix sources for the Introduction,